tpoisot/BiodivML/docs/02_validation.md

 .column[

-The *random* accuracy is approximatively equal to the measured accuracy!
-Cohen's statistic is, therefore, very close to 0, which indicates a model with no predictive value whatsoever.
+The *random* accuracy is much lower than to the measured accuracy!
+Cohen's statistic is, therefore, very close to 1, which indicates a model with a really high predictive value.

-Taken together, these measures show that the model is **not usable to tell whether a sample is a Chinstrap penguin**.
+Taken together, these measures show that the model is **usable to tell whether a sample is a Chinstrap penguin**, and that the risks associated to under or over-prediction can be discussed.

 ]